smartadserver/smart-instream-android-plugins/README.md

 provide playback information (```getContentDuration```, ```getCurrentPosition```, ```isPlaying```) to the instream SDK and also return the ```ViewGroup``` containing the content player for proper ad display on top.

-⃰ Note that the JWPlayer SDK is currently supported up to 2.7.13 version.
+⃰Note that the JWPlayer SDK is currently supported up to 3.19.0 version through the SVSJWPlayerPlugin.
+For legacy JWPlayer version 2.x, please use a previous plugin release.
-Later releases (2.8+) integrate Exoplayer v2 that currently conflicts with externally imported Exoplayer v2 required by Smart instream SDK.

 ## Requirements